Samsung Neo QLED QN70F / QN74F / QN77F vs Samsung Q7F

 Yes

-The Samsung QN70F is truly a solid choice for gamers.
-Here, we find as many as four HDMI 2.1 ports with full bandwidth of 48 Gbps, meaning full support for gaming in 4K at a refresh rate of 144 Hz.
-Additionally, it includes all the essential features we expect today: automatic game mode (ALLM), variable refresh rate (VRR), and a very well-designed, intuitive Game Bar showing information about mode, resolution, and frame rate.
+Samsung QN70F is truly a solid choice for gamers.
+Here we have as many as four HDMI 2.1 ports with full bandwidth of 48 Gbps, which means full support for gaming in 4K at a refresh rate of 144 Hz.
+Additionally, we have all the essential features we expect today: automatic game mode (ALLM), variable refresh rate (VRR), and a very well-designed, intuitive Game Bar that provides information on mode, resolution, and frame rate.
+Also noteworthy is the Game Motion Plus feature, which allows for the addition of artificial frames to games running at 60 fps or lower.
+It works surprisingly well and improves the smoothness of gameplay in many titles – especially those where consoles struggle to maintain a stable frame rate – without significant lag.

 Input lag